ganrad/openai-api-router/README.md

 ### B. Containerize the API Gateway and deploy it on the Virtual Machine

-**NOTE**: Before getting started with this section, make sure you have installed a container runtime such as `docker` or `containerd` on the Linux VM.
+Before getting started with this section, make sure you have installed a container runtime such as `docker` or `containerd` on the Linux VM.
 For installing docker engine, refer to the docs [here](https://docs.docker.com/engine/install/).

 1. Build the API Gateway container image.